 - Request a Tax Booklet - Taxpayers may request a resident or nonresident tax booklet by calling (410) 260-7951, or by e-mail at firstname.lastname@example.org.

-- Expands the existing Honorable Louis L. Goldstein Volunteer Fire, Rescue and Emergency Medical Services Personnel Subtraction Modification Program maximum amount from $3,750 to $4,000.
-Also expands this subtraction to include eligible members of the Maryland Civil Air Patrol.
-Note: the expansion of this subtraction does not apply to volunteer reserve and auxiliary police officers.
+- Increase to the existing Honorable Louis L. Goldstein Volunteer Fire, Rescue and Emergency Medical Services Personnel Subtraction Modification Program maximum amount from $4,000 to $4,250.
+Note: the increase of this subtraction does not apply to volunteer reserve and auxiliary police officers.
 They are entitled to a maximum subtraction of $3,500.

-- The mileage rate for certain qualifying charitable use of a car on Form 502V has increased from 56 cents to 57.5 cents.
+- The mileage rate for certain qualifying charitable use of a car on Form 502V has decreased from 57.5 cents to 54 cents.

-- Continues a subtraction modification for the amount of qualified principal residence indebtedness included in federal adjusted gross income that was allowable as an exclusion under the Mortgage Relief Act of 2007, as amended.
-NOTE: The passage of the Tax Increase Prevention Act (TIPA) by the US Congress renders this subtraction unnecessary and invalid for 2014, as this income was excluded on the federal return.
+- The subtraction modification for the amount of qualified principal residence indebtedness included in federal adjusted gross income that was allowable as an exclusion under the Mortgage Relief Act of 2007, as amended is no longer available as a subtraction modification.

 Individual Taxpayer Changes